Fabulani/LIO-SAM/README.md

 rosbag play your-bag.bag -r 3
 ```

+For rooftop dataset, `-r 3` doesn't work on the algorithm.

 ## Other notes

+- **params.yaml:** change it inside `catkin_ws/src` instead of the project file, otherwise the values are not updated.
+- TODO: try mounting the devcontainer on top of the catkin_ws/src

 - **Loop closure:** The loop function here gives an example of proof of concept.
 It is directly adapted from LeGO-LOAM loop closure.
 For more advanced loop closure implementation, please refer to [ScanContext](https://github.com/irapkaist/SC-LeGO-LOAM).
 Set the "loopClosureEnableFlag" in "params.yaml" to "true" to test the loop closure function.
 In Rviz, uncheck "Map (cloud)" and check "Map (global)".
 This is because the visualized map - "Map (cloud)" - is simply a stack of point clouds in Rviz.
 Their postion will not be updated after pose correction.
 The loop closure function here is simply adapted from LeGO-LOAM, which is an ICP-based method.
 Because ICP runs pretty slow, it is suggested that the playback speed is set to be "-r 1".
 You can try the Garden dataset for testing.